MohanadHesham98/food-app/README.md

    A dedicated admin interface built using **React (Vite)**, allowing admins to manage food items, orders, and promocodes.
 It is connected to the backend for data management and order processing.
 ---
 ### Notes
-- Make sure Docker images are correctly pushed to Docker Hub before deploying via Helm.
+- Replace <machine-ip> and <node-port> with the actual values from your cluster.
-- For any updates, rebuild images, push to Docker Hub, and then run helm upgrade --install.
+- Make sure your Docker Hub username is correctly used in the docker-compose.yml for all services.
-- Helm simplifies deployment: no need to manually kubectl apply YAML files.
+- For any updates, rebuild images and push them again before reapplying deployments.